Upload a module to the Viam Registry

 NameTypeInclusionDescription

-module_idstringRequiredThe module ID, which includes either the module namespace or organization-id, followed by its name (pre-populated using the --name you provided in the viam module create command).
+module_idstringRequiredThe module ID, which includes either the module namespace or organization ID, followed by its name (pre-populated using the --name you provided in the viam module create command).

 visibilitystringRequiredWhether the module is accessible only to members of your organization (private), or visible to all Viam users (public).
 You can later make a private module public using the viam module update command.
 Once you make a module public, you can change it back to private if it is not configured on any machines outside of your organization.